-A bit over a year ago, I sat down with the CEO of what used to be a $1 billion company.
+About 18 months ago, I sat down with the CEO of what was a $1 billion company.
 The company is well-known, and I can almost guarantee that you've heard of it.
 Here are some of the highlights of the conversation:

 "We have to invest year after year to maintain our competitive advantage."

 "There's little that we do that no one else can do."

 Are you kidding?

 "We continually have to adjust for some kind of 'vaporization' effect with respect to our write-offs."

 Out of journalistic considerations, I can't tell you the name of the stock.
 But the simple truth is that since the interview, shares have dropped more than 85% anyway -- so people are definitely getting the picture.

 Dime a dozen

 You might be able to find the stock if you looked hard enough -- actually, you could probably find dozens more in a similar predicament, thanks to the financial crises currently unfolding.
 I considered the exec honorable for his candid truth-telling, and that's a big plus in my book -- but it's not good enough for any investment of mine.

 If the person I interviewed sounds anything even remotely like the CEO of a company in your portfolio, dump that stock.
 Do it now, before you're completely wiped out.